Srinagar to Leh-Ladakh

 Later visit Thiksey Monastery.
-It is located on the top of the hill.
+It is located at the top of the hill.
 It is very famous for its similarity with Potala Palace of Lhasa.
 This monastery is famous for pilgrim activities, architectural elements, sightseeing, and exploration.
-It is a twelve-storey complex and houses many items of Buddhist art such as stupas, statues, thangkas, wall paintings, and swords.
+It is a twelve-story complex and houses many items of Buddhist art such as stupas, statues, thangkas, wall paintings, and swords.

 Your last stop today is at the Druk Padma Karpo School.
 This is the school we saw in the movie ‘3 idiots’.
 Rancho’s School.
 You’ll visit Rancho’s Café, a café just outside the school campus.
 You can have some crunchy snacks and coffee while enjoying the memorabilia from the movie that is kept in the café.
 Upon arrival in Leh, you’ll check-in at the guest house/hotel.

 Take this day to explore the small lanes of Leh on foot, try bouldering, river rafting, paragliding or just go shopping at Leh Market.
 You can try some local Ladakhi food which has much in common with Tibetan food, the most prominent foods being Thukpa (noodle soup), and Tsampa, known in Ladakhi as Ngampe (roasted barley flour).